vlarie/EPIC_team5/Notes/EPICworkflow.md

 ### Merge to master
-- Valerie will receive a notification of pull request and review within 12 hours* -(*if there are extenuating circumstances preventing this, Valerie will communicate to individual submitting for review)
+- Valerie will receive a notification of pull request and review within 12 hours*
+  - (*if there are extenuating circumstances preventing this, Valerie will communicate to individual submitting for review)
 - If there are any changes to be made, Valerie will submit those back to the individual to be addressed within 12 hours if possible
 - If no changes need to be made, Valerie will merge branch to master